jonathanstark/FastActive/README.md

 Alternatively, you can just paste the FastActive source into the a script tag at the bottom of your HTML pages to save yourself an HTTP request.

+## More Info

+For more info about the reasoning behind FastActive, please listen to [Episode 76 of the Nitch Podcast](http://nitch.cc/podcast/episode-76-tickle-class).